vmware-archive/Workshop/Lab07/README.md

 >In this lab we will continue to add functionality to the Fortune Teller application.
 We will learn how to use Netflix Eureka for service registration and discovery using the Steeltoe Discovery client.

->After completing Lab06, the app in its current state is as follows:
+>After completing Lab06, the app state should be as follows:

 * The `Fortune Teller Service` uses a back-end in-memory database to hold Fortunes.
 * The `Fortune Teller Service` serves up random fortunes from the database.
 * Both components have their configuration centrally maintainable.
-* The `Fortune Teller UI` uses a `FortuneServiceClient` and if configured correctly is able to communicate with the `Fortune Teller Service`.
+* The `Fortune Teller UI` uses a `FortuneServiceClient` to communicate with the `Fortune Teller Service`.
 * Unfortunately we have to reconfigure the `Fortune Teller UI` every time we change the address of the `Fortune Teller Service`

 >The goals for Lab 7 are to: